A History of PLATO

 On 18 February 2010, ESA’s Science Programme Committee recommended that PLATO, along with Euclid and Solar Orbiter proceed to the definition phase.
 In February 2011, the SPC selected the PLATO Mission Consortium for the provision of the payload and science ground segment components.
 In October 2011, Euclid and Solar Orbiter were selected for implementation, with PLATO maintained as a possible competitor for a future flight opportunity.

 In January 2013, a re-organised PLATO Mission Consortium (PMC) was proposed to ESA, led by Prof. Heike Rauer from DLR, Germany.
 In March 2013, PLATO became a candidate for the M3 launch opportunity.
-It was then chosen as the third M-class mission in ESA's Cosmic Vision Programme at the SPC meeting of 19 February 2014.
-On 2nd May 2018, it was announced that OHB System AG had been selected as the prime contractor for the mission.
+It was then chosen as the third M-class mission in ESA's Cosmic Vision Programme at the SPC meeting of 19 February 2014, and formally adopted by ESA as a mission in June 2017.
+On 2nd May 2018, it was announced that OHB System AG had been selected as the prime contractor for the mission

 PMC Science Management